MariaRiosNavarro/nextui_tailwind_payload_app/README.md

 import { payloadCloud } from "@payloadcms/plugin-cloud";
 import { mongooseAdapter } from "@payloadcms/db-mongodb";
 import { webpackBundler } from "@payloadcms/bundler-webpack";
-// I add it the Editor
+// Import of the Editor
 import { slateEditor } from "@payloadcms/richtext-slate";
 import { buildConfig } from "payload/config";

 import Users from "./collections/Users";
-import Cards from "./collections/Cards";
+// Import of the  New Collection Cards import Cards from "./collections/Cards";

 export default buildConfig({